bmerry/datagrind/README.md

 a program and records them in a log file.
 A separate tool (`dg_view`), can then be used to visually represent the reads and writes.

-**It is currently suffering from bit-rot, and will not run on modern Linux systems.
-It needs to be ported to a newer version of Valgrind to work again.**

 To get started, run

     git clone https://github.com/bmerry/datagrind.git